 \section{Introduction}

 How can we get the most out of data when we do not have ground truth labels?
 Two prominent paradigms operate in this setting.
-First, programmatic \emph{weak supervision} frameworks use weak sources of training signal to estimate pseudolabels that can be used to train downstream supervised models, without needing access to ground-truth labels~\cite{riedel2010modeling,ratner2016data,dehghani2017neural,lang2021self}.
+First, programmatic \emph{weak supervision} frameworks use weak sources of training signal to train downstream supervised models, without needing access to ground-truth labels~\cite{riedel2010modeling,ratner2016data,dehghani2017neural,lang2021self}.
 Second, \emph{generative models} enable learning data distributions which can benefit downstream tasks, e.g. via data augmentation or representation learning, in particular when learning latent factors of variation~\cite{higgins2018towards,locatello2019fairness,hu2019unsupervised}.
 Intuitively, these two paradigms should complement each other, as each can be thought of as a different approach to extracting structure from unlabeled data.
 However, to date there is no simple way to combine them.

 Fusing generative models with weak supervision holds substantial promise.
-For example, it should yield large reductions in data acquisition costs for training complex models.
-Programmatic weak supervision replaces the need for manual annotations by applying so-called labeling functions to all of the unlabeled data, producing weak labels that are combined into a pseudolabel for each unlabeled data point.
+For example, it could yield large reductions in data acquisition costs for training complex models.
+Programmatic weak supervision replaces the need for manual annotations by applying so-called labeling functions to unlabeled data, producing weak labels that are combined into a pseudolabel for each sample.
 This leaves the majority of the acquisition budget to be spent on unlabeled data, and here generative modeling can reduce the number of real-world samples that need to be collected.
-Similarly, the information about the data distribution contained in weak supervision derived pseudolabels may improve generative models, reducing the need to acquire large volumes of samples to increase the generative performance.
-Additionally, pseudolabels may allow for class-conditional sample generation without access to ground truth, enabling better, more refined data augmentation.
+Similarly, information about the data distribution contained in weak label sources may improve generative models, reducing the need to acquire large volumes of samples to increase generative performance and model discrete structure.
+Additionally, learning with weak labels may enable targeted data augmentation, allowing for class-conditional sample generation despite not having access to ground truth.